Disability-Based MA

 What You Pay

 Most people who get Medical Assistance (MA) don’t have to pay a monthly premium or spenddown.
-If you are covered by MA, you only have to make payments when you need medical care.
+And with MA, you also don't pay anything when you get medical care or a prescription drug (there are no copayments)!

-MA’s deductible and copayments are much lower than the copayments required by private insurance plans.
+Private insurance plans always have copayments (the amounts can vary) and some plans have a deductible.
 For example, many private insurance plans can have annual deductibles that require you to pay thousands of dollars before the plan will cover most services and even after the deductible is paid, many private insurance plans require $50 or more in copayments for services.

 Medical Assistance (MA) with a Spenddown